Counselor for Human Services Policy (HHS)Joined Trump transition team 12-7-2016

 Who is Margaret “Maggie” Wynne?

-After serving with the Trump-Pence administration transition team, Maggie Wynne moved to a key position within the Department of Health and Human Services (HHS).
-Maggie Wynne now serves as the point person for all major health care policy and program decisions for the country at HHS.
-She worked closely alongside colleague Scott Lloyd, former director of the Office of Refugee Resettlement (ORR), to establish a policy designed to block access to safe, legal abortion.
+After serving with the Trump-Pence administration transition team, Maggie Wynne moved to a key position within the administration’s Department of Health and Human Services (HHS): the point person for all major health care policy and program decisions for the country at HHS.
+In this role, she worked closely alongside colleague Scott Lloyd, former director of the Office of Refugee Resettlement (ORR), to establish a policy designed to block access to safe, legal abortion.

 “[Maggie Wynne] did not trust the stories of [human trafficking survivors] ... anytime a kid’s story changed, she acted like they were lying.”